Joseph Kimani, who set the AJC Peachtree Road Race record (27 minutes 4 seconds) in 1996, died earlier this month. He was 40.

 “We encourage our participants to take it easy and be prepared for conditions to possibly get worse.
 We ask our runners to pay attention to the Event Alert System along the course as conditions change.

 “Please utilize the water stops that will be available along the course on both sides of the street as well as the cooling stations.
-Hydrate prior to the start of the
+Hydrate prior to the

 Where did the time go?
 It’s hard to believe that a few months ago, we were talking about registering for the AJC Peachtree Road Race lottery, and now the race is only two days away.